MaximusXVIII/nerve-diary/README.md

 Duration of episode: shoulder has been consistent since 5 ish and nerve is since i went to bed around 9:50?

+### 23 June 1145

+Pain score: 6 pain on the upper arm, extending further up than ever done before

+Pins and needles score: 5 this is showing higher than before, not too painful, and is quite brief.

+Numbness score: 0

+Activities affected: N/A

+Sleep affected:  N/A

+Medication taken:  N/A

+Duration of episode: